voxpupuli/puppet-k8s/REFERENCE.md

 ### <a name="K8s--Extended_key_usage"></a>`K8s::Extended_key_usage`

-a type to describe extended_key_usage
+a type to describe extended key usage for a TLS certificate

 Alias of